How to time stamp Sony MPEG-2 video files with DVMP Pro

 separate tutorials available for some of these - just click one of the file types to jump to the corresponding tutorial.

-This tutorial applies to Sony camcorders that record in standard definition MPEG-2 format onto a memory card, hard drive
+This tutorial applies to Sony cameras that record in standard definition MPEG-2 format onto a memory card, hard drive

 or DVD disk (the video file names usually end with .mpg).
-If your Sony camcorder is an AVCHD model and you record in
+If your Sony camera is an AVCHD model and you record in

 high definition, then you need to look instead at our